Logo Icon

 • Tender or Realization: Interest accrues until the principal amount due on the instrument is either tendered (offered for payment) or fully realized (collected).

-• Date Directed by the Court: In the case of a legal suit to recover the amount, the court may specify a date until which interest should be calculated.
+• Date Directed by the Court: In a legal suit to recover the amount, the court may specify a date until which interest should be calculated.
 The court's directive may depend on the circumstances of the case.

 Also Read: Judiciary Interview Preparation Strategies & Tricks